jlusPrivat/RAAM-WP/doc/serverCommands.md

 `a` | "a" for "action".
 Must always be sent.
 Possible values see above.
 `c` | "c" for "client".
 Must be Client ID as provided by the server upon pairing.
 If the client is unknown to the server, "CLIENT_UNKNOWN" will be returned and the connection closed.
 If the client is disabled or the user rejected a pairing request, "CLIENT_DISABLED" will be returned and the connection closed.
 `s` | "s" for "server id".
 If the server is unknown to the client, "SERVER_UNKNOWN" will be returned and the connection closed.
 `sw` | "sw" for "software".
 Is the name of the software sending this string.
+For example: "RAAM-WP".
-For example: "RAAM-WP" `sv` | "sv" for "specs version".
+`sv` | "sv" for "specs version".
 The version of this document.
 `v` | "v" for "version".
 Is the RAAM software version as semver string of the sender.
-`dn` | "dn" for "device name".
+`di` | "di" for "device id".
-`dc` | "dc" for device configuration.
-Can be either `i` (for input like microphone) or `o` (for output like speaker).
-Has an `s` appended, if it is the default device for that role.
-Has an `u` appended, if it is unplugged.
+`dc` | "dc" for "device configuration".
+Can be either "i" (for input like microphone) or "o" (for output like speaker).
+Has a "d" appended, if it is the default device for that role.
+Has an "u" appended, if it is unplugged, otherwise has an "a" appended, if is active.
+This value is just "0", when the device was removed or not found.
+`ddl` | "ddl" for "device description long".
+`dds` | "dds" for "device description short".
+`dff` | "dff" for "device form factor".
+Is one of these values: "RemoteNetworkDevice", "Speakers", "LineLevel", "Headphones", "Microphone", "Headset", "Handset", "UnknownDigitalPassthrough", "SPDIF", "DigitalAudioDisplayDevice", "UnknownFormFactor".
+`si` | "si" for "session id".
+`sdi` | "sdi" for "session display name".
 `m` | "m" for "mute".
 Can be either `t` for true or `f` for false.
-`l` | "l" for "level".
-Any value between 0 and 100.
+`l` | "l" for "soundlevel".
+Any value for the volume between 0 and 100.